howardsolutions/js-design-pattern-projects/README.md

 - Create a MIXIN that will implement Observer Pattern.
 We can directly inject the Observer pattern in the `todo list` to observe each time the list changes.

 But by creating a mixin, it more scalable when mixin allow us to share this functionality across classes / modules

+- Hence I just want ONE and ONLY ONE `TodoList` for the entire app - it's a great candidate for SingleTon Pattern